 Note: PSCI-3640, PSCI-3700, SOC-3950, and SOC-4250 can also be utilized for Global Diversity General Education Credit.

 Special Topics in Marketing and Management with a global emphasis will also be offered on a regular basis.

-Secondary Specialization in International Business
+Secondary Concentration in International Business

-A secondary specialization in international business is an option that enables BSBA students to add an international business focus to their primary BSBA concentration area.
+A secondary concentration in international business is an option that enables BSBA students to add an international business focus to their primary BSBA concentration area.
 Students must complete twelve (12) credit hours of courses representing three different areas in the College of Business Administration.
 In other words, students must choose four (4) courses from three (3) different areas.